raiden-network/spec/messaging.rst

 ========

 Documentation of the messages, their fields and types.
-For information how the messages are used refer to :ref:`the mediated transfer example
+For information how the messages are used refer to :ref:`the mediated transfer example <mediated-transfers>`.
-<mediated-transfer>`.

 Encoding, signing and transport
 ===============================